Supports traditional .NET framework applications.

 Windows offers four container base images that users can build from.
-Each base image is a different flavor of the Windows OS, has a different on-disk footprint, and carries a different amount of the Windows API set.
+Each base image is a different type of the Windows operating system, has a different on-disk footprint, and has a different set of the Windows API set.

 All Windows container base images are discoverable through Docker Hub.
 The Windows container base images themselves are served from mcr.microsoft.com, the Microsoft Container Registry (MCR).
 This is why the pull commands for the Windows container base images look like the following:

 docker pull mcr.microsoft.com/windows/servercore:ltsc2019

 The MCR does not have its own catalog experience and is meant to support existing catalogs such as Docker Hub.
 Thanks to Azure’s global footprint and coupled with Azure CDN, the MCR delivers an image pull experience that is consistent and fast.
 Azure customers, running their workloads in Azure, benefit from in-network performance enhancements as well as tight integration with the MCR (the source for Microsoft container images), Azure Marketplace, and the expanding number of services in Azure that offer containers as the deployment package format.

 Choosing a base image